Fast Approximate Dynamic Programming for Input-Affine Dynamics: Notations and preliminaries

 \subsection{Preliminary results on conjugate transform}

 In what follows, we provide two preliminary lemmas on the error of discrete conjugate transform and its approximate version.
-Although tailored for the error analysis of the proposed algorithms, we present these results in a generic format in order to facilitate their possible application/extension beyond this study.
-To this end, we recall some of the notations introduced so far.
-For a function $h:\R^n \ra \Ru$ with effective domain $\setc{X} = \dom(h)$, let $\disc{h}:\setd{X} \ra \R$ be its discretization of $h$, where $\setd{X} \subset \setc{X}$.
-Also, let $\lftc{h}: \R^n \ra \Rlu$ be the conjugate~\eqref{eq:conj} of $h$, and $\lftd{h}: \R^n \ra \R$ be the discrete conjugate~\eqref{eq:conj disc} of $h$, using the primal discrete domain $\setd{X}$.
+Although tailored for the error analysis of the proposed algorithms, we present these results in a generic format to facilitate their possible application/extension beyond this study.